Last updated 14 January 2019

 - reasonable travel expenses incurred.

-The surrogacy arrangement is not legally enforceable; however, obligations to pay a birth mother’s surrogacy costs are enforceable unless she chooses not to relinquish the child to the intending parents.
+The surrogacy arrangement is not legally enforceable; however, obligations to pay a birth mother’s surrogacy costs are enforceable unless she chooses not to relinquish the child to the intended parents.

 Persons who engage in commercial surrogacy arrangements may be liable to a fine and/or imprisonment.